-After almost 5 months of negotiations between our attorney, Perry Friesler and our environmental consultants with the city attorney’s office and the DNR, the foreclosure process began in late October, 2000 and concluded in March of 2001.
+The foreclosure process to transfer ownership began in late October 2000 and concluded in March of 2001.
 A court date of April 9, 2001 finalized the process.
-We were now the proud owners of a tax delinquent, condemned, contaminated gas station!
+The Olin’s were now the proud owners of a tax delinquent, condemned, contaminated gas station!

 Improvements started the next day on April 10, 2001 with the removal of underground storage tanks.
 Environmental consultants helped guide the Olin’s to financial resources (Brownfield Renovation Grants) at the City, County and State level to help with the expenses of remediation and restoration of the property.

 The restoration of the building started in early May and lasted through the long, hot, laborious summer.
 August 20, 2001 marked the Grand Opening of Sherman Perk Coffee Shop.
 Dignitaries from the State, County, City, various regulatory agencies, neighbors, friends, and relatives were in attendance.

 Despite almost a year in compliance delays the Olin family is extremely proud of the results of converting the gas station into a neighborhood coffee shop.

 An application was made and subsequently approved by the National Park Service that the restoration meets their standards for listing on the Register of Historic Landmarks.